[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: The Naked Gun, The Legend of Ochi, King Kong, Materialists

 I didn't go to the cinema in July, but very much made up for it in August!
-First up, I went to see The Naked Gun; I loved the Naked Gun films when I was a kid, and even without the iconic presence of Leslie Nielsen, I had a great time watching this - aided by the fact that the audience around me was howling at the jokes!
+First up, I went to see The Naked Gun; I loved the Naked Gun films when I was a kid, and even without the iconic presence of Leslie Nielsen, I had a great time watching this reboot - aided by the fact that the audience around me was genuinely howling at the jokes!
 There was one weird skit involving a snow man which went on for far too long, but otherwise this film provided the exact kind of silly entertainment I wanted it to deliver.

-Towards the end of August, after my annual visit to Cromford Comic Con, I ended a perfect day by watching the original 1993 King Kong at Derby Quad.
+Towards the end of August, after my annual visit to Cromford Comic Con, I ended a perfect day by watching the original 1933 King Kong at Derby Quad.
 This was another film I hadn't seen on the big screen before, and it really did elevate the experience, even if the odd scene - such as Bruce Cabot's "Hey, I guess I love you" speech - feels a bit dated and cringey now!
 I'm still genuinely impressed by the visual techniques used in the film.

-The last film of the month was another one I'd really been looking forward to.
-I'd adored Past Lives, and so I had high hoped for Materialists.
+The last film of the month was another one I'd been really looking forward to.
+I'd adored Past Lives, and so I had high hopes for Materialists.
 However, while Past Lives grips you with its honest, personal, intimate feel, Materialists - perhaps intentionally - pushes its audience away, with its use of shallow characters and clinically clean lighting choices.
-The dialogue is equally calculated rather than feeling authentic, with Dakota Johnson's Lucy comparing dating to Maths so many times, it starts to feel almost farcical.
+The dialogue is equally calculated, rather than feeling authentic, with Dakota Johnson's Lucy comparing dating to Maths so many times, it starts to feel almost farcical.
 There's more I could say, but I don't want to be too harsh because I think Celine Song is a real talent and I'm very excited to see what she does next.

 SEPTEMBER 2025